grallucas/maic/content/articles/Rosie/3-rosie-web.md

 ## Getting Started with the Web Portal
 The simplest way to interact with Rosie (what you'll likely learn in classes) is via the web portal.
-If you are off campus (or at the ITC), make sure to VPN onto MSOE's network with Global Protect as described in the Global Protect section in the gaining Rosie access section.
+If you are off campus (or at the ITC), make sure to VPN onto MSOE's network with Global Protect as described in the Global Protect article as described [here](/library?nav=Articles&article=global-protect).

 Once you are all set, you can open the Rosie web portal [here](https://dh-ood.hpc.msoe.edu/pun/sys/dashboard).
 NOTE: You may be prompted to enter your ROSIE credentials again.
 It is the same username and password you set up in the previous article.